Skorpiovenator: Skull and dentition

 The skull of Skorpiovenator, measured from the premaxilla to the quadrate, measured 54.1 cm in length.
 It was fairly short and blunt, similar to that of Carnotaurus, though was shorter and deeper than those of Abelisaurus and Majungasaurus.
+Much of the bone surface, especially on the top of the skull, is covered in small foramina, suggesting extensive innervation from the trigeminal nerve.
+This suggests the presence of sensitive facial tissues, akin to those seen in many other theropods, including the related Majungasaurus.
 The antorbital fossa is less developed than in other abelisauroids.
 The postorbital was large, and intersected the orbit (eye socket), to the point where it almost contacted the lacrimal on the opposite side.
 Consequently, the orbit had a distinctive "keyhole" shape, similar to that of Carnotaurus and the giant coelurosaur Tyrannosaurus rex.
 The dorsal border of the postorbital was inflated and well-ornamented, similar to that of Ekrixinatosaurus.
 The bone texture of Skorpiovenator's skull was very rugose, even when compared with other abelisaurids.
 The rugosities of the snout are hummocky, which are osteological correlates for scales, and the overall pattern of cranial ornamentation is almost identical to that of Rugops.
-Much of the bone surface, especially on the top of the skull, is covered in small foramina, suggesting extensive innervation from the trigeminal nerve.
-This suggests the presence of sensitive facial tissues, akin to those seen in many other theropods, including the related Majungasaurus.
+Phylogenetic analysis suggests that the ornamentation observed on the frontal bones, also seen in Ekrixinatosaurus, may be apomorphic for abelisaurids more derived than Arcovenator, and an extreme version may account for the prominent horns seen in Carnotaurus.

-Skorpiovenator's maxilla bore 19 teeth, more than in any other abelisaurid.
+Each of Skorpiovenators premaxillae bore four teeth, whereas each maxilla bore 19 teeth, more than in any other abelisaurid.
 The shape of the tooth crowns is similar to other abelisaurids.
 They exhibit enamel wrinkles and serrations, and in those regards, resemble the teeth of carcharodontosaurids.
+The right dentary appears to have housed 21 teeth.